 As the R3 Program project activities are not considered "critical actions", all actions for the program will be allowable within a 500-year floodplain.
 For project activities involving rehabilitation of structures in a 100-year floodplain, only repair of nonsubstantially damaged structures in the 100-year floodplain is allowed.
 Elevation is only considered if there is a Puerto Rico State Historical Preservation Office (SHPO) requirement for elevation of a specific home to mitigate a potential adverse effect.
-Non-substantial damage is defined as damages less than 50% of the cost of repair as compared to the current market value of the structure.
+Non-substantial damage is defined as damage valued at less than \$60,000 or 50% of the current market value of the structure, whichever is lower.
 No reconstruction or elevation of substantially damaged structures in the 100-year floodplain is permitted.
 Also, there will be no new construction in or relocation into the 100-year floodplain.